JuliaEarth/GeoStats.jl/docs/src/contributing/solvers.md

 SimulationSolution(domain, rdict)
 ```

-Any `LearningSolver` in the framework returns `AbstractData` with variables
+Any `LearningSolver` in the framework returns spatial data with variables
 learned for the specified learning task.

 The task of writing a solver for a geostatistical problem consists of writing